-Although the human body tops my list of favorite things - my passion has always been, and continues to be, the great outdoors.
+Although the human body tops my list of favorite things, my passion has always been, and continues to be, the great outdoors.
 Growing up in rural Northeast Michigan, I spent most of my time outdoors which has fostered a love for nature, outdoor activities, and conservation.
-When I’m not in the classroom, you can usually find me in a boat, on a riverbank, or in the woods.
+When I’m not in the classroom, you can usually find me with my husband and our dogs in a boat, on a riverbank, or in the woods.
 I consider myself incredibly lucky to have the opportunity to combine my interests through my teaching, research, and the Fit.Green.Happy™ initiative at Maryville College.
-My research seeks to better understand the relationship between physical activity, outdoor time, and health in children and adults.
-Further, I am interested in strategies and programs that provide children with opportunities to spend more time outdoors, either through sport or simply engaging in free play and becoming stewards and advocates for the environment.
+My research interests highlights the relationship between physical activity, outdoor time, and health in children and adults.
+Further, I am interested in strategies and programs that provide children with opportunities to spend more time outdoors, either through sport or free play and becoming stewards and advocates for the environment.
 I am involved in several organizations at the regional and national level, including the American College of Sports Medicine and the North American Society for Pediatric Exercise Medicine as well as on the Board of Directors for the American Forest Kindergarten Association.
-Locally, I serve on the Assessments Committee for the Knoxville Area Coalition on Childhood Obesity.

 For more information about my professional background, see my curriculum vitae (click HERE!)

 - Flynn, J.I., Bassett, D.R., Fouts, H.N., Thompson, D. L., and D.P.
 Coe.
 Active Families in the Great Outdoors: A program to promote family outdoor physical activity.
 Journal of Adventure Learning and Outdoor Education.
 (In press).
 2017.